Meet the Band

 Jesse Mueller, Keyboard

 This versatile young keyboardist from Minneapolis plays with the fire of the funk/jazz masters.
 Jesse is a musician's musician, hanging by the edge of the stage, but oh so prominent in forming the sound of the 13 Twin Cities bands with which he performs.
 His stylings in jazz, fusion, funk, rock, country, gospel, blues, r&b, Latin jazz and hip hop, provide greater depth to their sound and to the numerous other Twin Cities acts he performs with every week.
-Jesse had recently returned from a successful set of shows at the Lucerne Blues Festival with Willie Walker & We R and will be performing in Brazil in August 2016.
-He is currently available to shine with your band in the Upper Midwest or touring.
+Jesse has a successful set of shows at the Lucerne Blues Festival with Willie Walker & We R in his credits and performed in Brazil in August 2016.
+Jesse is also the keyboard/piano player at two local churches.

 Eric Meyer, Bass and Vocals